PyAOS/pyaos.github.io/stack.md

 but the ability to refer to array elements by their actual latitude (e.g. 20 South), longitude (e.g. 50 East), height (e.g. 500 hPa) and time (e.g. 2015-04-27), for example, makes the xarray data array far easier to deal with than the NumPy array.
-(As an added bonus, xarray also builds on netCDF4 to make netCDF input/output easier.)
+As an added bonus, xarray also has built in functionality for reading/writing specific AOS file formats (e.g netCDF, GRIB), which numpy and pandas don't have.

 ## High-level libraries (AOS-specific)